Los Angeles Trivia

 Wilt Chamberlain – Celebrity NBA player, helped expand endorsements by black players

-Earvin “Magic” Johnson – NBA player and businessman
+Earvin “Magic” Johnson – All-time great NBA player and businessman

 Danny Bakewell – Newspaper publisher and civic activist